The image: a face.

 To Photograph Is to Refuse Resignation

-Matthias Koch, born in 1964 in southern Germany, lived in Venezuela, Chile, and Mexico before settling in Ardèche, a rugged landscape that has become the foundation of his work.
-Shaped by exile, his gaze turns toward the margins, toward instability, and what teeters on the edge.
+Matthias Koch, born in 1964 in Southern Germany, is an artist and photographer.
+His journey—which led him to live in Venezuela, Chile, and Mexico before settling in Ardèche—has forged a perspective marked by exile, one that turns toward the margins, instability, and what teeters on the edge.

-He does not photograph to explain, but to capture the world's silences and resist erasure.
-Each image emerges from a gesture of attention: a face in transformation, a fragile light, a landscape steeped in memory.
+His work revolves around the notion of Impermanence and the complex interaction between Humans, Space, and Time.
+Each shot emerges from a gesture of humble attention: a face in transformation, a fragile light, or a landscape steeped in memory.

-For him, photography is a way of inhabiting the world with humility, allowing room for resonance, memory, and emotion.
+For Matthias Koch, photography is a singular way of inhabiting the world with humility, offering a privileged space for resonance, memory, and emotion

 Matthias Koch, born in 1964 in Germany